-If you’ve been thinking about starting a side hustle, you’re not alone.
-In fact, a 2018 survey found that 51% of millennials have engaged in an occasional (or more frequent) side hustle to earn extra cash.
-But with all the hype around hustling, it can be hard to know whether you’ll actually make money doing something on the side.
+June 9, 2023 If you’ve been thinking about starting a side hustle, you’re not alone.
+In fact, a 2023 survey found that half of millennials and more than half of Gen Zers have a side hustle But with all the hype around hustling, it can be hard to know whether you’ll actually make money doing something on the side.
+Here are a few tips to help make sure your side hustle is worthwhile:

 1. Utilize your skills and passions to add value.